Victor2023Dev/deepwallet/docs/api/README.md

   readonly preferNoSetMemo?: boolean;
 }
 ```
-Keplr v0.8.11+ offers additional options to customize interactions between the frontend website and Keplr extension.
+DeepWallet v0.8.11+ offers additional options to customize interactions between the frontend website and DeepWallet extension.

-If `preferNoSetFee` is set to true, Keplr will prioritize the frontend-suggested fee rather than overriding the tx fee setting of the signing page.
+If `preferNoSetFee` is set to true, DeepWallet will prioritize the frontend-suggested fee rather than overriding the tx fee setting of the signing page.

-If `preferNoSetMemo` is set to true, Keplr will not override the memo and set fix memo as the front-end set memo.
+If `preferNoSetMemo` is set to true, DeepWallet will not override the memo and set fix memo as the front-end set memo.

 You can set the values as follows:
 ```javascript